 Students may progress from a simple explanation of causation with developed reasoning supported by factual knowledge and understanding.

-For example, the reparations payments were hated because German people were suffering from starvation after the war and they were angry that the reparation bill was so huge it would be hard for Germany to recover.
-Germany had to pay money to the Allies for the damaged caused during the war.
+For example, the territorial terms of the Treaty of Versailles were the main reason why Germany hated it because they were humiliating and economically damaging.
+10% of its land was given to neighbouring countries.
+A strip of land was given to Poland which effectively split Germany in two by creating a corridor that created access to the sea.
+As well as losing land outright, Germany also lost control of areas such as the coal rich Saarland which was put under a League of Nations mandate for 15 years and the Rhineland was demilitarised.
+For example, the reparations payments were another reason why Germans hated the Treaty of Versailles because it would make it harder for Germany to recover.
+People were suffering from starvation after the war, and they were angry that the reparation bill was so huge.
+Germany had to pay money to the Allies for the damage caused during the war.
 It was estimated that it would take over 60 years to pay back the full bill.

-For example, the War Guilt clause was also hated by the German people because it forced them to accept the full blame for starting the war.
-There was no negotiation when the terms of the treaty were being drawn up and the ideas of fairness in the Fourteen Points were largely ignored.
-Germany was singled out for blame and punitive terms.
-The treaty was forced on Germany and they were threatened with renewed fighting if they did not accept all the terms.

-Level 2: Simple explanation of stated factor or other factor(s) Answer demonstrates specific knowledge and understanding that is relevant to the question

-Answer demonstrates a simple, sustained line of reasoning which is coherent, structured, substantiated and explicitly relevant.
+Level 2: Simple explanation of stated factor or other factor(s) Answer demonstrates specific knowledge and understanding that is relevant to the question Answer demonstrates a simple, sustained line of reasoning which is coherent, structured, substantiated and explicitly relevant.
 Answers arguing a preference for one judgement but with only basic explanation of another view will be marked at this level.
 Students may progress from a basic explanation of causation by simple reasoning and supporting it with factual knowledge and understanding.

-For example, Germany had to accept military terms that limited the size of the army and navy.
-The Treaty of Versailles took a lot of land off Germany; some was given to Britain and France and some was controlled by the League of Nations.

-Level 1: Basic explanation of one or more factors Answer demonstrates basic knowledge and understanding that is relevant to the question 1-4 Answer demonstrates a basic line of reasoning, which is coherent, structured with some substantiation; the relevance might be implicit.
+For example, the War Guilt clause was hated by the German people because it forced them to accept the full blame for starting the war.
+Germany had no choice about signing the treaty; they were threatened with renewed fighting if they did not accept all the terms.
+5-8 Level 1: Basic explanation of one or more factors Answer demonstrates basic knowledge and understanding that is relevant to the question 1-4 Answer demonstrates a basic line of reasoning, which is coherent, structured with some substantiation; the relevance might be implicit.
 Students recognise and provide a basic explanation of one or more factors.

-Students may offer a basic explanation of the stated factor, such as Germany was forced to pay money for the damage caused in France during the war. , Students may offer basic explanations of other factor(s), for example, German was forced to sign the Treaty. лу Students either submit no evidence or fail to address the question 0 Spelling, punctuation and grammar Performance descriptor Marks awarded High performanc Learners spell and punctuate with consistent accuracy Learners use rules of grammar with effective control of meaning overall Learners use a wide range of specialist terms as appropriate 4 marks Intermediat performanc Learners spell and punctuate with considerable accuracy 2-3 marks Threshold performanc Learners spell and punctuate with reasonable accuracy Learners use rules of grammar with some control of meaning and any errors do not significantly hinder meaning overall Learners use a limited range of specialist terms as appropriate 1 mark No marks awarded The learner writes nothing The learner's response does not relate to the question The learner's achievement in SPaG does not reach the threshold performance level, for example errors in spelling, punctuation and grammar severely hinder meaning 0 marks
+Students may offer a basic explanation of the stated factor, such as the Treaty of Versailles took a lot of land from Germany.
+Students may offer basic explanations of other factor(s), for example, Germany was humiliated and forced to reduce the size of its army.
+Students either submit no evidence or fail to address the question 0 Spelling, punctuation and grammar Performance descriptor Marks awarded High performance Learners spell and punctuate with consistent accuracy Learners use rules of grammar with effective control of meaning overall Learners use a wide range of specialist terms as appropriate 4 marks Intermediate performance Learners spell and punctuate with considerable accuracy Learners use rules of grammar with general control of meaning overall Learners use a good range of specialist terms as appropriate 2-3 marks Threshold performance Learners spell and punctuate with reasonable accuracy Learners use rules of grammar with some control of meaning and any errors do not significantly hinder meaning overall Learners use a limited range of specialist terms as appropriate 1 mark No marks awarded The learner writes nothing The learner's response does not relate to the question The learner's achievement in SPaG does not reach the threshold performance level, for example errors in spelling, punctuation and grammar severely hinder meaning 0 marks